jakobzhao/USairportsmap/Readme.md

 ## A Web-Map of Airports in the United States
+This map shows how many airports are in each state in the the United States and if they have a control tower or not.

 #### Data:
-This map shows airports in the the United States and if they have a control tower or not.
-Airport data is collected from a shapefile from [Data.Gov][].
-US-States boundary data is acquired from [Mike Bostock][] of [D3][].
-Basemap shows geographic features choosen from [Leaflet Previews][].
-Font Awesome was used for the symbol of the plane.
-Credit for project concept to Prof Bo Zhao and class [GEOG 571][].
+* Airport data is collected from a shapefile from [Data.Gov][].
+*  US-States boundary data is acquired from [Mike Bostock][] of [D3][].
+*  Basemap shows geographic features choosen from [Leaflet Previews][].
+*   Font Awesome was used for the symbol of the plane.

 #### Clickable Item: